serverless/test/docs/run-serverless.md

 Runs complete serverless instance in preconfigured environment, optionally with some plugins and/or lifecycle engine hooks disabled.

-Optionally serverless instance can be freshly required with specifc modules mocked
+Optionally serverless instance can be freshly required with specific modules mocked

 ## Usage